ODonnchadha/react-18-managing-state/README.md

                     const size = state[0];
                     const setSize = state[1];
                 ```
     - HOOKS: Enhancing function components.
-SOme concentrate on state.
+Some concentrate on state.
         1. Only are for functional components.
 Can be consumed in classes too.
         2. Start with "use."
         3. Only call them at a top level.
 Consistent order.
 Cannot be called inside of functions, conditionals, or loops.